A topic from the subject of Analytical Chemistry in Chemistry.

 4. Slowly add the reagent solution to the metal ion solution, swirling the flask constantly.

-5. Continue adding reagent solution until the indicator solution changes color, indicating the completion of the reaction.
+5. Continue adding reagent solution until the indicator solution changes color, indicating the endpoint of the titration.

 6. Record the volume of reagent solution used.

-7. Calculate the concentration of the metal ion in the solution.
+7. Calculate the concentration of the metal ion in the solution using the stoichiometry of the reaction and the known concentration of the standard solution.

 Significance: